We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 Three USB ports take more power than one, and some USB devices need more power than others.
 Use the power adapter provided with your LandingZone and plug it into the circular port on the back of the LandingZone.

+The LandingZone's AC power adapter allows your USB ports to function at their best.
+With the power adapter connected, your USB 3.0 ports will operate at their full capacity of 0.9 amps and your USB 2.0 ports will operate at their full capacity of 0.5 amps.
 Whenever you are using one USB 3.0 port or more, make sure you have your LandingZone power adapter plugged in.
-The AC power adapter allows all your ports to function at their best.
-With the power adapter connected, your USB 3.0 ports will operate at their full capacity of 0.9 amps and your USB 2.0 ports will operate at their full capacity of 0.5 amps.

-We want to check everything is in place.
-First, place your MacBook’s MagSafe or MagSafe 2 power adapter into the LandingZone’s MagSafe slot and tighten the MagSafe into place.
-Then, place your MacBook into the LandingZone by using the guideposts and grooves as guides.
-Align the connectors so that they fit into the MacBook ports, then carefully close the wings of the LandingZone around your MacBook.
+Place your MacBook’s MagSafe or MagSafe 2 power adapter into the LandingZone’s MagSafe slot and tighten the MagSafe into place.
+Then, place your MacBook into the LandingZone by using the back guideposts and grooves.
+Align the connectors so they fit into the MacBook ports, then carefully close the wings of the LandingZone around your MacBook.
 The MagSafe or MagSafe 2 magnets should click when your MacBook is docked.
-Please see our How it Works video for further instructions about how to use the Tightening Switch for MagSafe 2 at the back of the left wing.
-If you still find it hard to close the wings, please contact us our Customer Support Team.

 Step 1: Remove any plastic lining covering your LandingZone